HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

 ```cpp
 std::string message "You have " << health << "HP";
 ```
-...because it's `std::cout` that makes `<<` work this way.
-It *is* possible to do this (using `std::ostringstream`, which is the equivalent of `std::cout` that "prints" to a string instead of to the screen), but I'm not going to explain it here.
+...because it's `std::cout` that makes `<<` work this way, it doesn't work on its own.

+There are workarounds that let you do this (see `std::ostringstream`, which is the equivalent of `std::cout` that "prints" to a string rather than to the screen), but I'm not going to explain it here.

 And if you forget `std::to_string`, you might observe some funny effects:
 ```cpp